Gerald Hawkins: Stonehenge Decoded (1965)

 Hawkins applied the technological resources of the university to studying the astronomical alignments of ancient megalithic sites.
 He fed the positions of standing stones and other features at Stonehenge into an early IBM 7090 computer and used the mainframe to model sun and moon movements.
 In his 1965 book, Stonehenge Decoded (with John B. White), Hawkins argued that the various features at the monument were arranged in such a way as to predict a variety of astronomical events.

 By interpreting Stonehenge as a giant prehistoric observatory and computer, Hawkins' work re-assessed what had previously been seen as a primitive temple.
 The archaeological community was sceptical and his theories were criticized by such noted historians as Richard Atkinson, who denounced the book as being "tendentious, arrogant, slipshod, and unconvincing".

 Stonehenge Decoded sold widely.
 It was especially popular among the members of 1960s counterculture, who found that it followed a similar "wisdom of the ancients" line explored by Alexander Thom.
 Hawkins' theories still inform popular opinion of Stonehenge.
 Although some archaeologists are cautious to accept Hawkins' theories, many archaeoastronomers have built upon his work.
 Many scholars accept that the importance of astronomical alignment and large complexes being planned and constructed to fulfill cosmology has been demonstrated at other prehistoric sites, such as the Snake Mound and Cahokia in the U.S.

+Hawkins appeared as himself on the June 21, 1965 episode of the CBS gameshow To Tell the Truth, receiving two of four possible votes.

 Hawkins later examined the Nazca lines in Peru, and concluded there was not enough evidence to support an astronomical explanation for them.
 He also studied the temple of Amun at Karnak.
 He continued to study Stonehenge up until his death.
 In 1973, he published Beyond Stonehenge.

 The American Astronomical Society stated in its obituary for Hawkins:

 Gerald Hawkins served as Dean of Dickinson College in Carlisle, Pennsylvania, from 1969 to 1971, when his career trajectory transported him to the United States Information Agency, where he was appointed Science Advisor to the Director and where he remained until his retirement in 1989.